- Search for a Leaflet

 The contents of some capsules can be mixed with a small amount of food.
 If you are not sure if your child’s capsules can be mixed with food, speak with your child’s doctor or pharmacist.

-- Open the capsule and mix the contents with a teaspoon of soft food (e.g. yogurt, honey or jam) or a small amount (10 mL, which is about 2 teaspoons) of fruit juice or squash.
+- Open the capsule and mix the contents with a teaspoon of soft food (e.g. yogurt, mashed potato or jam).

 - Make sure your child swallows it straight away, without chewing.
-(The capsule contents may have a bitter taste, so you will need to use something strong-tasting to mask it, such as undiluted fruit squash.)
+The capsule contents may have a bitter taste, so you will need to use something strong-tasting to mask it.

 Dissolving in water

-- Open the capsule and dissolve the contents in the right amount of water or fruit juice.
+- Open the capsule and dissolve the contents in a small glass of water or fruit juice.

 ‘Sprinkle capsules’ can be sprinkled in food.
 This information will be shown on the medicine label.

-- Open the capsule and sprinkle the granules into a teaspoonful of soft food (e.g. yogurt, honey or jam).
+- Open the capsule and sprinkle the granules into a teaspoonful of soft food (e.g. yogurt, mashed potato or jam).

 - Make sure your child swallows it all straight away, without chewing.